TediCross/TediCross/README.md

 ### Questions?
-If you need any help, ask @Suppen on Telegram.
-If you have feature requests or bug reports, file an issue in this repo.
+If you need any help, ask @Suppen on Telegram